absorensen/numbers_go_brrrr/m1_memory_hierarchies/s6_building_a_computational_graph.md

 not a synchronization, but the commands are submitted to the queue.
 The synchronization does not happen until the result are retrieved.

-In the next section, s5, we will look at how a system could take the computational graph and aside from verifying and translating, actually optimize, given the knowledge of the graph.
+In the next section we will look at how a system could take the computational graph and aside from verifying and translating, actually optimize, given the knowledge of the graph.
 I will also run a benchmark so you can see the differences in our assortment of implementations.